PurpleTime

 Slide from PurpleTime presentation depicting a segment of source code.

-If you are a current Kenyon student or community member, and are interested in taking over as the maintainer of this project, please get in touch with me.
+If you’re a current Kenyon student or community member interested in taking this over, get in touch.

 Tools: node.js, express, socket.io, leaflet